 Overlanders Way drive takes you from the Great Barrier Reef to the Northern Territory outback, so be sure to pack your flippers and your hiking boots.

-The Overlanders Way is an experience you will never forget.
-This self-drive track served as an important line during World War II and stretches across 1550 kilometres taking you from the ocean to the outback.
+The Overlanders Way is an experience you’ll never forget.
+This self-drive track served as an important line during World War II and stretches across 1,550km taking you from the ocean to the Outback.

 Start your engines in Queensland

 Beginning at the tropical city of Townsville in Queensland, be sure to take in the magnificent Great Barrier Reef.

 Kick off your drive to Charter Towers and explore the history-filled small town.
 Discover the World War II bunkers, visit Pioneers Cemetery, and if you’re feeling brave, join the ghosts of gold heritage trail.

 Continue across Queensland to Hughenden, Richmond, Cloncurry and Mt Isa, the ‘Rodeo Capital of Australia’.